 There’s a lot to be said for forming a limited company:

-If the thought of handling your own taxes fills you with more fear than Judge Dredd, you can always outsource them to a specialist accountancy firm familiar with dealing with contractors.
+If the thought of handling your own taxes fills you with more fear than Judge Dredd, you can always engage a specialist accountancy firm (like Crunch!) familiar with dealing with contractors.

 Taking the leap from permanent work to contracting isn’t for everyone.
 Some take to it like a duck to water, others like a fish out of water.